4ksr/School-weather-project/README.md

 - **C#:** The primary programming language used for building the application logic.
 - **JSON:** Utilized for handling and parsing data from the weather API.
 -
-Certainly!
-Here are the links to the explanations in both Arabic and English:
+#explanations in both Arabic and English:

 - [**English Explanation**](#english-explanation)